 BA in Law and MLS Internships

-Internship Information (for both BA in Law and MLS students)
+Internship Information (for BA in Law, MLS, and Legal Paraprofessional students)

 For general questions, contact Dr. Linus Kafka.